Natural Colored Diamonds

 Color

-Color intensity, the deepness or richness of color, is the most important consideration when purchasing a colored diamond.
-The more intense the color, the rarer and more valuable the diamond will be.
-All of our Blue Nile colored diamonds possess natural color and are never exposed to artificial coloring techniques such as dyeing or irradiation.
+Color intensity, richness, and distribution are the most important factors when evaluating a fancy color diamond.
+In general, the more vivid and saturated the color, the more rare the diamond becomes.
+All Blue Nile fancy color diamonds display natural color and are not treated with artificial coloring processes such as dyeing or irradiation.

 Carat